Categories ArchivesDiversions

 Have a free month of SlideZip Unlimited! standard

 Yep, we just pushed some fun new features to SlideZip, so I figured that we could create an offer to celebrate!
 Right now, the first 20 people to upgrade to an Unlimited account can get a free month with this coupon code: FreeMonthOct2013.
 Free is great!
 Also, we now have support for conferences (with multiple logins which could be for separate tracks or satellite locations)!
-Possibly Related Posts: When Man Pages Go Weird Aviation Apps I Use Sellers Buying 5-Star Amazon Reviews Introducing Where To Now Brando’s Rules for Success
+Possibly Related Posts: pgMail 1.5 Released!
+Let’s Encrypt for non-webservers When Man Pages Go Weird Aviation Apps I Use Sellers Buying 5-Star Amazon Reviews

 Continue Reading